Why Smart Employers Are Re-Thinking Remote Work

 3. “What about culture and teamwork?!”

-Consider the two biggest benefits for you here as the employer:
+Consider the two biggest benefits of remote work for you as the employer:

 1. Bigger/better talent pool

 If I’m working on a search that’s 3 days per week in office, I search within 30 miles.
-Most people do not want to drive more than 40 minutes or so if they're doing it 3x a week.
-So out of the gate you’ve got a small number of people.
+Most people don’t want to drive more than 40 minutes or so if they're doing it 3x a week.
+So out of the gate you’ve got a smaller number of people.

 Consider this illustration – you and everyone else want this small group of folks right in the middle.
 You can sometimes have two, but rarely three.
 So where do you bend?
-Pay out the nose, sacrifice quality, or let them have flexibility.
-(Easy choice if you ask me)..
+Pay out the nose, sacrifice quality, or give flexibility.
+(Easy choice if you ask me).

 2. Happier employees/lower turnover (and thus, happier clients and more $$)

 What’s the saying - If you hold sand too tightly in your hand, it will run through your fingers?
-You are an employer – not a babysitter or a daycare.
-Hire the right people, trust and empower them to do the job and then step back and watch what happens.
-When you give people flexibility and trust to build a life that integrates with work (because let’s be honest, actual work life balance doesn’t exist) and make them feel personally invested, they will WORK to keep perks.
+You’re an employer – not a babysitter or a daycare.
+Hire the right people, trust and empower them to do the job, and then step back and watch what happens.
+When you give people flexibility and trust to build a life that integrates with work (because let’s be honest, actual work/life balance doesn’t exist) and make them feel personally invested, they will work to keep the perks.

 And here’s the truth: if someone is slacking off at home, the reality is, they were probably going to slack off in the office – it would just be their brain wandering instead of their body.